jadecobra/python_tdd_exercises/source/how_to/exception_handling_tests.rst

 GREEN: make it pass
 *************************

-I could take care of this error by creating the module, but in this case I want to catch or handle the exception in the test as a way to show that a ``ModuleNotFoundError`` was raised when I refer to ``non_existent_module``
+I can take care of this error by creating the module, but I want to catch or handle the exception in the test as a way to show that a ``ModuleNotFoundError`` was raised when I try to import ``non_existent_module``

 I add a ``self.assertRaises`` to ``test_catching_module_not_found_error_in_tests``